lyazzie1/quotes/README.md

 ## The Quotes

+> Insomnia sharpens your math skills because you spend all night calculating how much sleep you’ll get if you’re able to ‘fall asleep right now.

+Anonymous

 > To live is the rarest thing in the world.
 Most people exist, that is all.

 Oscar Wilde